 In the Post article, Paul Glastris, the Monthly’s editor in chief, said he was pleased that President Obama seems to be endorsing measures of college quality based on institutions’ abilities to change lives and improve society.
 “It doesn’t happen every day that an administration does exactly what you want,” Glastris said.

-The Washington Monthly rankings place high value on an institution’s promotion of upward social mobility, research and public service as well as other metrics, such as graduation rate and quality of faculty.
+The Washington Monthly rankings place a high value on an institution’s promotion of upward social mobility, research, and public service as well as other metrics, such as graduation rate and quality of faculty.

 In addition to a ranking for top liberal arts colleges, the Washington Monthly rankings also include a list of the top 100 national universities.
 Virginia schools mentioned in that ranking are Virginia Tech, 40th, and the University of Virginia, 51st.
 Washington Monthly's rankings also complement reports from Colleges That Change Lives, with both finding the Emory & Henry College is one of the best colleges in the nation.